Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 Pedal on  = 1.9v

-Suppliying PWM from the Micro Pro didn't work, so a  basic passive low pass filer was added.
+Suppliying PWM from the Pro Micro didn't work, so a  basic passive low pass filer was added.
 Consisting of :

 1x 2.2uF Capacitor
 1x 4.7k resistor

+The pedal then operated OK and was usable.

 Usefull info: